marmelab/coPostgresQuery/README.md

 - table: the name of the table
 - idFields: the field used to select one entity checking if it exists (default: `id`)
-- updatableFields: the field that can be updated
+- writableFields: the field that can be updated
 - autoIncrementFields: the auto increment field that should not get updated
 - returnFields: the field to return in the result
-- fields: all the fields accepted by the query, default to selectorFields + updatableFields (no reason to change that)
+- fields: all the fields accepted by the query, default to selectorFields + writableFields (no reason to change that)
 - insertFields: all the fields minus the autoIncrementFields (no reason to change that)

 #### Parameters